 There seems to be a disagreement in the research community about how common these off-target effects are and how prevalent they are when using CRISPR-Cas.
 Here are other off-target-related questions that are quite interesting to think about:

 ⊕ Is it cell type specific?
 Some cells can be more prevalent for off-target than others.

 ⊕ Is it gene-specific?
 Some genes can be more prevalent for off-target than others.

 ⊕ Is it even a problem?
 It might be that they are not common enough to cause a problem

-Obviously, these are real concerns and are under a whole lot of investigation.
-We hope that we will be able to update you and cover all this questions with time and as they get revealed.
+These are real concerns and are under a whole lot of investigation.
+We hope we will be able to update you and cover all these questions with time and as they are revealed.

-CRISPR-Cas has revolutionised the field of biotechnology and has quickly become the go-to-tool for genome editing.
-The quick expansion of the tool has led to a wide accessibility, allowing all researchers to use it.
-This is of course a good thing; no complaints here.
-However, at the same time there are a lot of unanswered questions regarding this technology.
-The off-target effect is an obvious one, but there are other mechanistic questions as well as important ethical concerns and agreements that have to be dealt with internationally.
+CRISPR-Cas has revolutionized the field of biotechnology and has quickly become the go-to tool for genome editing.
+The quick expansion of the tool has led to wide accessibility, allowing all researchers to use it.
+This is, of course, a good thing; no complaints here.
+However, at the same time, there are a lot of unanswered questions regarding this technology.
+The off-target effect is obvious, but there are other mechanistic questions, important ethical concerns, and agreements that must be dealt with internationally.

-We’ll dig into this eventually and will do our best to keep your brain updated in this field.
+We’ll dig into this and do our best to keep your brain updated in this field.
 We’ll keep it crisp… you know… Anyways, there’s more to come.